 2.3.2.3.
 Collection Channel.

 Maintain orifices clean and operating.
 Operate at least one orifice per gatewell slot (preferably the south orifice).
-If orifices must be closed to repair any part of the facility, do not close orifices in operating turbine units with ESBSs in place for longer than 10 hours, preferably less than 3 hours.
-During periods of high fish numbers or high debris, this duration may be less.
-Reduce turbine unit loading to the lower end of the 1% efficiency range if deemed necessary by the Project biologist.
-Monitor fish condition in gatewells hourly or more frequently during orifice closure periods.
+If orifices must be closed to repair any part of the facility, see section 3.2.2.4. to determine if the unit must be shut down and if fish must be dipped from the gatewell(s).

 3.2.2.3.
 VBSs.
 Each gatewell has a VBS located vertically between the bulkhead slot and the operating gate slot to guide fish away from the turbine intake.
 The VBSs are designed to distribute flow evenly through the screens to minimize fish impingement and/or descaling.
 The gatewell water surface elevations are routinely measured to determine head differential across the VBSs caused by debris.
 VBSs are to be pulled and cleaned when head differentials reach 1.5'.
-Prior to pulling a VBS for cleaning, the turbine unit loading will be lowered to the lower end of the 1% efficiency range and the gatewell dipped with a gatewell basket to remove all fish present in the gatewell unless doing so results in increased mortality (e.g., high numbers of adult or juvenile shad in gatewells).
+Prior to pulling a VBS for cleaning, the turbine unit loading will be lowered to the lower end of the 1% efficiency range, gatewell orifices closed and the gatewell dipped with a gatewell basket to remove all fish present in the gatewell unless doing so results in increased mortality (e.g., high numbers of adult or juvenile shad in gatewells).
 Immediately after dipping, the VBS shall be raised and debris hosed off.
 The turbine unit shall remain operating at the lower end of 1% while the VBS is being cleaned so gatewell flow will carry the debris into the operating gatewell where it will pass through the turbine unit.
-Immediately after cleaning the VBS, the VBS shall be lowered to the normal operating position to prevent fish passing from the bulkhead slot into the operating gate slot.
+Immediately after cleaning the VBS, the VBS shall be lowered to the normal operating position to prevent fish passing from the bulkhead slot into the operating gate slot and orifices reopened.
 The VBSs shall not be raised longer than 30 minutes with the turbine unit running.
 If VBSs cannot be cleaned within 1 workday of the head differential reaching 1.5', the turbine unit loading will be lowered to the lower end of the 1% range until the VBS can be cleaned.
 If the cleaning frequency of VBSs exceeds Project personnel’s cleaning capability of approximately 10 VBSs per day, 7 days per week, Project personnel will notify CENWW-OD-T. Then CENWW-OD-T will coordinate with NOAA Fisheries and other FPOM participants regarding an exemption to dipping gatewells prior to cleaning VBSs.
 An exemption to dipping gatewells prior to cleaning VBSs will be based on fish numbers and TDG levels.
 If a VBS is found to be damaged during an inspection or cleaning, the VBS panel will be repaired or replaced with a spare panel.
 The turbine unit will not be operated with a known damaged VBS.